perfanalytics/pose2sim/Content/website/index.md

 > **Other recently added features**: Pose estimation, Automatic camera synchronization, Multi-person analysis, Blender visualization, Marker augmentation, Batch processing.
 <!-- Incidentally, right/left limb swapping is now handled, which is useful if few cameras are used;\
 and lens distortions are better taken into account.\ -->
-> To upgrade, type `pip install pose2sim --upgrade`
+> To upgrade, type `uv pip install pose2sim --upgrade`

 <br>